-Use a microwave-safe mug!
+- Use a microwave-safe mug!
 (For obvious reasons)

-A big component to how to cook eggs in the microwave is perfecting how long to cook them.
+To master cooking eggs in the microwave you'll need to perfect how long to cook them.
 Play around with the times so they work for your microwave.
 My microwave is 1000 watts, and when I include all of the add-ins in this microwave omelette recipe (cheese, bell pepper, etc.) the timing that works best for me is 30 seconds, stir, 30 seconds, stir, 20 seconds, done.
 With no add-ins, the timing that works for me is 30-20-20.